 Every 13 months if participating in interscholastic sports

 Students will not be admitted until a school nurse has reviewed the completed physical exam/health assessment*.
-All new entrant physical exams must be performed within 365 days of enrollment and include a complete immunization record as required by the State of Connecticut for the grade entered at time of enrollment: Students who have not submitted the required documentation for physical exams by June 1st of 3rd, 6th and 9th grade will be excluded after June 1st per Trumbull BOE Policy 5141.3.
+All new entrant physical exams must be performed within 365 days of starting school and include a complete immunization record as required by the State of Connecticut for the grade entering.

 State law requires that each local board of education request that an oral health assessment be conducted prior to public school enrollment, in either grade six or grade seven, and in either grade nine or grade ten (Public Act No. 18-168).
 The specific grade levels will be determined by the local board of education.
 The oral health assessment shall include a dental examination by a dentist or a visual screening and risk assessment for oral health conditions by a dental hygienist, or by a legally qualified practitioner of medicine, physician assistant or advanced practice registered nurse who has been trained in conducting an oral health assessment as part of a training program approved by the Commissioner of Public Health.
 The assessment form can be found on Part 3 of the 2018 State of CT Health Assessment Record (Blue Form)